syncfusion/blazor-docs/src/charts/range-selector/range.md

 component: "Range Selector"

-description: "Learn here all about selecting range of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+description: "Learn here all about selecting range in Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
 ---

-# Selecting Range in Blazor Range Selector (SfRangeNavigator)
+# Selecting range in the Blazor Range Selector (SfRangeNavigator)

 The Range Selector's left and right thumbs are used to indicate the selected range in the large collection of data.
-A range can be selected in the following ways.
+A range can be selected in the following ways:

 * By dragging the thumbs.
 * By tapping on the labels.
-* By setting start and end through the [`Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_Value) property.
+* By setting the start and the end through the [`Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_Value) property.

 <!-- markdownlint-disable MD036 -->